tomsquest/tomsquest.github.io/_posts/2013-09-30-maven-in-colors.md

 ### Restrictions

 The original Rainbow version does not return the exit code of the specified program (mvn in our case).
-This is real problem when you want to chain mvn with a push. ie.
+This is a real problem when you want to chain mvn with a push. ie.

 ```bash
 $ rainbow --config=mvn3 -- mvn clean install && git push # will push even if the build failed !